GenRewrite: Query Rewriting via Large Language Models: Our Approach

-Syntax correction adopts a philosophy similar to semantic correction, with a notable distinction: syntax correction depends on feedback from executing the \texttt{EXPLAIN} command on the candidate rewrite to guide its refinement process.
-In contrast, semantic correction relies on counterexamples identified by the LLM through logical reasoning.
+\head{Syntax Correction} Syntax correction is also an iterative process, similar to semantic correction, but with a key distinction: syntax correction depends on feedback from executing the \texttt{EXPLAIN} command on the candidate rewrite to guide its refinement process, while semantic correction relies on counterexamples identified by the LLM through logical reasoning.
+At each iteration, we prompt the LLM with the original query $q$, the candidate rewrite $q'$, and the error message returned by the \texttt{EXPLAIN} command (if any).
 Typical errors addressed include incorrect column or table names and inconsistent table aliases.
 The use of EXPLAIN, which does not execute the query, minimizes overhead, making it an efficient method for decide whether the rewrite is executable or not.